 The club is run by a small board along with assistance from parents and other key volunteers.
 Our coaches are full-time professionals with qualifications from US Soccer, The FA (England), and other world soccer governing bodies.

-At FC England, our retention rate (percentage of players who choose to stay with us each season) is more than 95%.
+At FC England, our retention rate (percentage of players who choose to stay with us each season) is almost 100%.

-This is an unusually high percentage for club soccer and likely among the highest retention rates in Southern California, not just for soccer clubs but for all youth sports.
+This is comfortably the highest retention rate on the Westside and likely among the highest retention rates in all of Southern California, not just for soccer clubs but in all youth sports.

-In the last two years for example, out of 110 players, only 2 actually chose to leave.
-That's just over 2% and this reflects our engagement with parents and commitment to making the experience as good as it can be for every kid we coach.
+In the past couple of years for example, out of almost 150 players, only 2 actually chose to leave.
+That's less than 2% and this reflects our engagement with parents and commitment to making the experience as good as it can be for every kid we coach.